PnS2018/pns2018.github.com/session_05.md

 You can modify this basic structure to suit the needs of your project, but make sure that you start with a plan rather than figuring out your project structure on the go.

+An example project repository can be found [here](https://github.com/PnS2018/sample_project_repository).

 ## Tips and Tricks in Machine Learning

 Some of you were interested in knowing some general tips and tricks that people